 10. Expand Active Directory Users and Computers and select the DC.
 Click on view and choose Advanced Features

-14. Scroll down and select this object and all descendent objects from Apply to section.
+14. Scroll down and select this object and all descendent objects from the Apply to section.

-15. Click Apply and Ok to apply the settings and close security tab.
+15. Click Apply and Ok to apply the settings and close the security tab.

 16. We will now add the SCCM user to the administrator group.

 Select DC -> Built in -> Select Administrators -> Right click -> Properties